-• Those statements will be interpreted at the n ext pass.
+ts will be interpreted at t oo pass.

 Using the Batch Refresh Process

 Using the Batch Refresh Process

 The Enterprise Analyzer (EA) Batch Refresh Process (BRP) lets you register and verify source files in batch mode.
 You typically use this process when sources on the mainframe have changed, and you need to synchronize the modified sources with the sources you are working with in EA.
 You can also use BRP to perform analysis and reporting functions.